Affiliate marketing for international audiences

 5. Payment and partner operations validated for the region.

-6. Pilot campaign defined with test metrics and learnings window.
+6. Pilot campaign defined with test metrics and learning window.

 7. Scale criteria and rollback triggers documented.